AAFC-BICoE/rpmout/README.md

 rpmout
 ======

-rpmout is a utility for extracting RPM packages and R packages that are installed on a Linux system.
+rpmout is a utility for extracting RPM packages and (optionally) R packages that are installed on a Linux system.
 It is written in Go.

 It extracts the RPM tag info (using the rpm command) and optionally, R packages, and produces an HTML list fragment (default), JSON, simple text, and LaTeX.